Punchyou/Punchyou.github.io/_posts/2020-07-02-ci_cd_gitlab.md

 ```
 For more information and a complete `.gitlab-ci.yml` syntax, please read the [reference documentation](https://docs.gitlab.com/ee/ci/yaml/README.html) on `.gitlab-ci.yml`.

+Read more on how to get started with GitLab and Kubernetes [here](https://about.gitlab.com/blog/2020/07/06/beginner-guide-ci-cd/).

 *sources:*
 1. [Continuous integration and delivery](https://about.gitlab.com/ci-cd/)
 2. [GitLab Continuous Integration (CI) & Continuous Delivery (CD)](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/)